mssamhan31/PyNNLF/README.md

 # Welcome to PyNNLF
-PyNNLF (Python for Network Net Load Forecast) is a tool for evaluating net load forecasting model performance in a reliable and reproducible way.
+PyNNLF (Python for Network Net Load Forecast) is a tool to evaluate net load forecasting model performance in a reliable and reproducible way.

 It includes a library of public net load datasets and common forecasting models, including simple benchmark models.
-Users provide the forecast problem and model specifications, and the tool outputs evaluation results.
-It also allows users to add datasets, incorporate new models, and modify hyperparameters.
+Users input the forecast problem and model specification, and the tool outputs evaluation results.

-Researchers claiming a new or superior model can compare their results with existing ones on public datasets.
-The target audience includes researchers in academia or industry who are focused on evaluating and optimizing net load forecasting models.
+It also allows users to add datasets, models, and modify hyperparameters.
+Researchers claiming a new or superior model can compare their model with existing ones on public datasets.
+The target audience includes researchers in academia or industry focused on evaluating and optimizing net load forecasting models.

-A visual illustration of the tool's workflow is shown below.
+A visual illustration of the tool workflow is shown below.

 ![Home Illustration](./docs/img/home_illustration.png)